8325 B.C. Day Before The Seige of Amritambu

 “How dare you ignore my order?”

-“Princess,” Sulochana had risen to her side, wiping her own tears away.
+“Princess,” Sulochana called, wiping her own tears away.
 “Please sit down.
 I beg you!
 This is dangerous.”

-“Uncle Madhava, why won’t you listen to me?” little Amodini struck her tiny fist into his massive right shoulder.
+“Uncle Madhava, why won’t you listen to me?”
+Little Amodini struck her tiny fist into his massive right shoulder.
 “Stop the horse!
-Stop the horse!”
+Now!”

 “Why not?”

 “Please, princess,” Sulochana entreated.
-“Be seated or you could fall down and hurt yourself.”
+“Sit down or you could fall off and hurt yourself.”

 “We will reach the forest soon enough,” Madhava added.
 “We can stop there.”